marisapatel3/Spatial-360-Mapping/README.md

 ## Results

-- The system performed end to end operation successfully, from triggering a scan to capturing, transmitting, and rendering the distance data as a 3D visualization.
+- The system performed end-to-end operation successfully, from starting a scan to capturing, transmitting, and rendering the distance data as a 3D visualization.
 - A full point cloud and mesh representation of the scanned hallway was generated, confirming the sensor, motor, and processing pipeline worked together accurately across multiple scans.
 - The xyz conversion pipeline was validated through manual calculation checks against the Python output and matched the expected coordinates.